yugabyte/yugabyte-db/docs/content/preview/migrate/performance.md

 - Disables foreign key constraints during data import.
 However, other constraints like primary key constraints, check constraints, unique key constraints, and so on are not disabled.
 It's safe to disable some constraint checks as the data is from a reliable source.
 For maximum throughput, it is also preferable to not follow any order when populating tables.

+- Disables triggers also during the import data phase.

   {{< note title="Note" >}}

-yb-voyager only disables constraint checks (except check constraints on columns) in internal sessions to migrate data.
+yb-voyager only disables the constraint checks and triggers in the internal sessions it uses to migrate data.

   {{< /note >}}

-- Disables triggers also during the import data phase.

 ### Techniques to improve performance